opensuspect/podcast/readme.md

 ### Changing the podcatchers
-The list of podcatchers is stored in the array called `$podcatchers`.
+The list of podcatchers is stored in the list called `$podcatchers`.
 Each item follows this format:
 ```JSON
 {
         "name": "Apple Podcasts",